 Adding captions can be helpful for all students.
 Watching videos complete with closed captioning has been linked to an increase in fluency, decoding, and comprehension.

 Luckily, adding captions to Screencastify videos is extremely easy to do.
+And listen below to see how else Screencastify simplifies teachers' lives!

 Add Captions in Google Drive